sanskrit-coders/sanskrit-coders.github.io/content/content/books/publish/paper-printing.md

 - On regular paper - ₹ 2,000 for 2,500 A3 sheets
 - For an avg.
 400 pg A5 book, tAra-prakAshana quoted around 600 Rs per copy (pigment ink? on acid free paper).

+- navbhArat 2025
-- navbhArat - Pigment ink, acid free paper is available only in bulk for printing 1000 books plus.
+  - Pigment ink, acid free paper is available only in bulk for printing 1000 books plus.
+  - rates for 30 copies A5 size books 450 pages approx using 80gsm maplitho  b/w print , cover in colour 300gsm.
+Rs 28,900/- + gst - So 1k per copy.
+(Material cost approx - ₹ 400 for acid paper and ₹ 50-100 for ink.)

 ## Glossary